 a.
 Salary Adjustments.
 The resources for salary increases are dependent on: (1) external decisions, e.g., state funding and; (2) system decisions, based on general principles for allocation to the campuses worked out collectively by the chancellors and the president, subject to approval by the Board of Regents; and (3) internal decisions, e.g., each campus’s stated goals for compensation based on analysis of the competing demands for resources among campus priorities.

-Each campus wishes to compensate its faculty in a manner that explicitly rewards meritorious performance in teaching, research and creative work, clinical and/or professional practice, where relevant, and service and in a manner that is competitive with its marketplace (as fiscal constraints allow).
-Accordingly, unit heads should provide separate evaluation scores for: instruction and learning facilitation, research and creative work, clinical and/or professional practice, where relevant, and 3) service and outreach.
+Each campus wishes to compensate its faculty in a manner that explicitly rewards meritorious performance in teaching, research and creative work, clinical and/or professional practice, where relevant, and leadership and service and in a manner that is competitive with its marketplace (as fiscal constraints allow).
+Accordingly, unit heads should provide separate evaluation scores for: instruction and learning facilitation, research and creative work, clinical and/or professional practice, where relevant, and 3) leadership and service and outreach.
 The evaluation scores should be weighted according to the individual’s agreed-upon workload allocation or as assigned in the prior year.